kswelsh/ghostKey/README.md

 ## Known Issue
 Rarely, the error catcher will not realize an error has occured during the IRQ, and two of the same key will be printed without a warning.
-In this situation, one should note that the key printed twice is always at a consistent unrealistic time based on how a user types.
+In this situation, one should note that the key printed twice is always at a consistent unrealistic time based on how a user types.<br />
-    - This does not hinder the ability to obtain a passcode.
+    - This does not hinder the ability to obtain a passcode.<br />
-    - This happens less than 10% of the time in most machine states.
+    - This happens less than 10% of the time in most machine states.<br />
     - Can be solved through output comparisons.
-(Program to be made at a later date)
+(Program to be made at a later date)<br />

 ## Further Information
 It is believed that the signalling issue will be solved once server output is implemented.
 If not, another program will be made to compare